 Color swatching is fairly new to me.
 I've only recently found the value in color swatching markers, paints, pencils, inks, etc. Up until a couple of years ago I never really saw value in this practice.
 So what changed?
-Honestly, when I joined the Copic marker cult because well these markers do kind of have a cult following.
+Honestly, joining the Copic marker cult.
+Yes, I said cult, because well these markers do kind of have a cult following.

-Copic markers are alcohol markers the medium I turn to most often when creating my hand-colored cards.
+Copic markers are alcohol markers, the medium I turn to most often when creating my hand-colored cards.
 These markers are designed to blend and create depth when coloring.
-They're transparent and laying the colors create a lot of definition.
+They're transparent and layering the colors creates a lot of definition.
 About a year ago I actually started keeping track of color combinations for blending.

 Color swatching is about more than just a patch of color on a substrate.
 While trying colors on the substrate you'll be using is very helpful, I find more value in swatching when it comes to mixing or blending colors.
 This gives me a chance to try the combination to see if I get magic or mud out of it.
 This is especially helpful when creating a custom project.